expressjs/body-parser/README.md

 ### req.body

 A new `body` object containing the parsed data is populated on the `request` object after the middleware.
+If there was no body to parse or the request was of a type there was no parser for, then `req.body` will just be `undefined`.

 ## Examples